costerton-biofilm-center/RNAseq_protocols/protocols/Trizol_extraction.md

 - Prepare all reagents and label all tubes before you begin!
 ```
 ## 1. Prepare Extraction Materials

+### Prepare Lysis Tubes
+1. Add large beads (2 mm) to the bead-beating tubes until ~1/4 full.
+2. Add small beads (0.1 mm) to fill the spaces between the big beads.
+3. Tap tube on table to get small beads to mix with the large beads.
+NOTE:
+    - Label tubes on the side, not the top
+    - Do NOT label the top, as it will rub off
+    - For *in vitro* bacteria culture, no need for large beads

 ### Prepare Trizol, Isopropanol, and Chloroform (Fume Hood)